 There are many factors in a case, including intent.
 You could, in fact, be innocent.
 Maybe you accidentally walked out and forgot to pay.
 Perhaps you were preoccupied with tending to your children.
 If you were not intending to steal, we’ll try demonstrating it.
 If this is your first offense, a lawyer may be able to negotiate the charges down if you commit to performing community service.
 The simple truth is that in order to convict, the opposition must prove every fact of the case.
 We know the best strategies and ways to challenge the evidence presented against you.

-Our attorneys have over 30 years of experience defending clients in criminal cases.
+Our attorneys have over 40 years of experience defending clients in criminal cases.
 Some of our practice areas include assault and battery, probation, juvenile crimes, DUI, drug possession, burglary, domestic violence, theft, sex crimes, elder abuse, and drug crimes.
 Give us a call today for defense against theft.
-You need representation from an experienced theft attorney Elliott N. Kanter.
-Give the Law Office of Elliott N. Kanter a call today or fill out the form on this website for a free consultation with an attorney in San Diego.
+You need representation from an experienced theft attorney Elliott Kanter.
+Give The Law Office of Elliott Kanter a call today or fill out the form on this website for a free consultation with an attorney in San Diego.
 During your no-cost consultation, we will answer questions about your case and discuss how we may be able to get your charges reduced or dismissed.